Why Different Recipes Are Needed for Different Dogs

 Joint Issues:

-Joint Support: Foods with joint-supporting components like glucosamine, chondroitin, and omega-3 fatty acids are beneficial for older dogs and breeds that are more likely to experience joint issues (such as Labs).
+Joint Support: Foods with joint-supporting components like glucosamine, chondroitin, and omega-3 fatty acids benefit older dogs and breeds more likely to experience joint issues (such as Labs).

 Obesity: